-We derive the majority of our revenues from distribution of the right to use the search engine marketing ("SEM") services, sale of advertising space on our internet ad portals, sales of effective sales lead information and provision of the related data and technical services, all of which management considers as one aggregate business operation and relies upon the consolidated results of all operations in this business unit to make decisions about allocating resources and evaluating performance.
+We derive the majority of our revenues from distribution of the right to use the search engine marketing ("SEM") services, sale of advertising space on our internet ad portals, sales of effective sales lead information and provision of the related technical services, all of which management considers as one aggregate business operation and relies upon the consolidated results of all operations in this business unit to make decisions about allocating resources and evaluating performance.
 Our advertising and marketing services to related parties were provided in the ordinary course of business on the same terms as those provided to our unrelated customers.
-Our service revenues from related parties were insignificant for both the years ended December 31, 2020 and 2019.
+For the year ended December 31, 2019, our service revenues from related parties was approximately 1.5% of the total revenues for the reporting period, and we did not generate any revenue from related parties for the year ended December 31, 2018.